ryzenpay/ownitall/README.md

 ## Local
 the current format to importing your local music library is currently strict
     - if you have a "liked songs" folder, name it "liked songs"  (can be changed in settings)
     - if all songs in folder have the same "album" metadata, that folder becomes an album
         - default is playlist
-    - cover image of an and playlist album needs to be a file called "`<playlist/album name>`.png" in the folder
+    - cover image of a playlist and an album need to be a file called "`<playlist/album name>`.<extension>" in the folder

+## Jellyfin
+will need:
+    - jellyfin url
+    - jellyfin username
+    - jellyfin password
+To support multiple artists, you will need to set a custom delimiter which can be done in the following:
+    - `dashboard -> libraries -> <select library> -> scroll to bottom -> custom delimiter`
+    - set it to `;`

+## SoulSeek
+will need:
+    - soulseek username
+    - soulseek password
+Due to the soulseek binary and soulseek limits, it is hard encoded to 1 thread and can therefore take a long time to download an entire library

 # Maven and compiling
 ## generate javadoc documentation